Home / Blog / Competitor Keyword Analysis: Free Tools, Steps, SEO + PPC

 Priority tier: Immediate action

 Apply this template to your top 20 keyword gaps first.
-You will see patterns emerge around which content types you need to create and which competitors dominate specific keyword segments.
 Track your progress by updating the "Your current position" field weekly as you publish content and build rankings for each gap keyword.

 Before you commit resources to targeting a keyword gap, run these final validation checks.
 Search the keyword in Google and confirm at least 3 competitors rank with relevant, recent content.
 Check that the search intent matches your business model (informational, commercial, or transactional).
 Verify the keyword appears in competitor page titles, not just body content.
 Finally, confirm you can realistically create better content than what currently ranks without exceeding your resource budget.